Study abroad fees and costs

 You have the option of taking out a policy brokered through our insurance team or you can carry out your own research and take out a different policy - as long as it meets the same minimum requirements.

-If you will be studying at a host university in Australia, Canada or the USA, you will be required to take out insurance with your host university in addition to the UK insurance.
-This is a requirement of the host university and is a pre-requisite to studying with them.
+If you will be studying at a host university in Australasia, Canada or the USA, you need to take out insurance with your host university in addition to the UK insurance.
+This is a requirement of the host university and a pre-requisite to studying with them.

 The current insurance cost changes from year to year, but currently ranges from: